dshrade1/Metagenomic-Time-Series/README.md

 - stores the file temporarily in Zissou
 - unzips the gzipped file
 - converts bam to sam
-- uses sam file as input into htseq-count, which counts the number of reads mapping to each locus tag.
+- uses sam file as input into htseq-count, which counts the number of reads mapping to each gene.
 - **NOTE!** The input to this script is whatever metagenome mapping files you've listed in readFileList_test.txt.
 Note this is not the same as the readFileList_test that you used to make run_bbmap.sub work; the difference is that only the 4-letter or 11-letter metagenome code is listed in the text file, not both the code and the names of the metagenome subset files, such as IHPNaa.
 - **NOTE!** Listing all metagenome files in readFileList_test causes problems on Zissou.
 I recommend running ~8 at a time for maximum effiency while (hopefully) avoiding errors.

-Next steps:
+##**Step 12: Quantify reads mapped per COG**

-- describe normalize_counts.R
+This section is under construction.
+It will describe how to the script **normalize_counts.R** transforms the count files output by htseq-count into a table of normalized COG abundances.
+Rows of this table are metagenome sample dates, and columns of this table are normalized COG abundances for that date. **R**eads **P**er **K**ilobase of reference gene per **M**illion mapped reads (RPKM) normalizes the read count data and generates an approximation of the relative number of fragments of a particular gene found in a given sample.
+Normalizing by RPKM enables comparison of COG abundance both within and across samples. x

 Additional notes:

 Because the Mendota coassembly is so large (4.2GB), a protocol separate from this one is needed to describe the required testing.
 There are different.
 These include:
-Splitting the coassembly into smaller chunks
+- Splitting the coassembly into smaller chunks
-Testing for memory when mapping to these smaller chunks.
+- Testing for memory when mapping to these smaller chunks.
-Transferring multiple coassembly subsets using scp.
+- Transferring multiple coassembly subsets using scp.